mitumial/foundations-landing-page/README.md

 ## Tasks

--   Recreate [full-design.png] with the given colors and fonts
+-   Recreate [full-design.png] with the given colors and fonts X
--   Use a single CSS file
+-   Use a single CSS file X
--   Apply font-family: Roboto
+-   Apply font-family: Roboto X
 -   Switch images to make final product personalized
 -   Push finished project to github
 -   Check other student solutions